susanev/uw-stars-cse/exploring-cs/lessons/week4/homework/interactive-monster.md

 ### Extra Challenge
 * Add code to make it look like the monster is bending its knees as it jumps (hint: you can achieve this effect my varying the length of the monster's leg(s))
-* We are changing monsters by clicking, as an improvement add some buttons that allows the user to switch by clicking a button instead of just any mouse click
+* Add a button that allows the user to switch by clicking on a button instead of just any mouse click
 * Add some more interactive elements by adding more buttons and more monster versions
 * Add more custom details to your monster
 * Add an interesting moving background